Skip to main content

 No. Applicants do not need to be published to apply or be accepted into the program.

-Yes.
-Applicants are paired with faculty members whose research interests closely relate to yours.
+No. Faculty advisors are assigned through the admissions process rather than through applicants reaching out to potential advisors.
+Students who are given an offer of admission are paired with faculty members whose research interests are aligned.
 These faculty members act as advisors and mentors.
 Once the student has passed their school-wide oral exam and have defended their dissertation proposal, this faculty member can continue to act as a thesis advisor, but if the thesis topic and research methods require an advisor with different specialties, students can receive a co-advisor who specializes in that topic.

-Applicants are not required to contact faculty members prior to application or to identify a potential advisor.
-We do encourage applicants to research our faculty, their research interests, and to mention them in your application as faculty with whom you would like to work.
-You are welcome to contact specific faculty members to learn more about their current projects.
-Please keep in mind, though, that our faculty members are busy and have different policies in regards to when, who, and how they respond to prospective applicants.
+We encourage applicants to research our faculty and their research interests, and to mention specific faculty members in your application with whom you would like to work.
+Additionally, we encourage you to attend one of our virtual information sessions that take place in the summer and fall before applications are due.
+While applicants sometimes contact specific faculty members to learn more about their current projects, please keep in mind that our faculty members are busy and have different policies in regards to when, who, and how they respond to prospective students.

 Can I work full-time while doing the program?